angular/in-memory-web-api/README.md

 It intercepts Angular `Http` and `HttpClient` requests that would otherwise go to the remote server and redirects them to an in-memory data store that you control.

+---
+## **v0.4.0 supports `HttpClient`!**
+>Release v0.4.0  (8 Sept 2017) is a major overhaul of this library.
+>
+>You don't have to change your existing application _code_ if your app uses this library without customizations.
+>
+>
+>This v0.4.0 release has *breaking changes* that affect developers who used the customization features.
+>We're pretty sure you'll think these changes are worthwhile.
+>
+>**Read this README** and the CHANGELOG to learn what's new.
+>The new unit tests are worth a look as well.
+>
+---
+>If you’re loading application files with **SystemJS**, you’ll have to configure it to load Angular’s `umd.js` for `HttpModule`.
+>To see how, look for the following line in the
+>`src/systemjs.config.js` of this project:
+>
+>`'angular/common/http': 'npm:@angular/common/bundles/common-http.umd.js'`
+>
+>You've already made this change if you are using `HttpClient` today.
+>
+>If you’re sticking with the original Angular `Http` module, you _must make this change anyway!_ Your app will break as soon as you run `npm install` and it installs v0.4.0.
+>
+>If you're using webpack (as CLI devs do), you don't have to worry about this stuff because webpack bundles the dependencies for you.

+---

 ## Use cases

 * Demo apps that need to simulate CRUD data persistence operations without a real server.